trimstray/nginx-admins-handbook/README.md

     proxy_set_header Connection "upgrade";
     ```

-  - `Host` - the `$host` variable in the following order of precedence contains: host name from the request line, or host name from the Host request header field, or the server name matching a request. `$host` equals `$http_host`, lowercase and without the port number (if present), except when HTTP_HOST is absent or is an empty value.
-In that case, `$host` equals the value of the `server_name` directive of the server which processed the request
+  - `Host` - the `$host` variable in the following order of precedence contains: host name from the request line, or host name from the Host request header field, or the server name matching a request

     ```bash
     proxy_set_header Host $host;